-- Annual Reporting Requirements
+- Annual reporting requirements

-An insurance company that writes its first workers' compensation policy on or after October 1, 2013 shall file with the TDI-DWC an initial DWC Form-109, Accident Prevention Services Annual Report, not later than the effective date of its first workers' compensation insurance policy.
-Thereafter, they must file a subsequent annual report by April 1 of each year if active policies were in effect for the preceding calendar year.The DWC Form-109 must be submitted to the DWC via e-mail to email@example.com.
+An insurance company that writes workers' compensation in Texas must file an initial DWC Form-109, Accident Prevention Services Annual Report, with DWC no later than the effective date of its first workers' compensation insurance policy.
+They must file a subsequent annual report by April 1 of each year if active policies were in effect for the preceding calendar year.The DWC Form-109 must be submitted to the DWC via e-mail to email@example.com.

-The TDI-DWC determines the adequacy of insurance company accident prevention facilities and services that are required by state law through review of information submitted on the DWC Form-109, Accident Prevention Services Annual Report, and through inspections of an insurance company's accident prevention services.
+DWC determines the adequacy of insurance company accident prevention facilities and services that are required by state law through review of information submitted on the DWC Form-109, Accident Prevention Services Annual Report, and through inspections of an insurance company's accident prevention services.

-As part of the inspection process, the TDI-DWC conducts policyholder visits to help determine the adequacy of the accident prevention services provided by insurance companies.
+As part of the inspection process, DWC conducts policyholder visits to help determine the adequacy of the accident prevention services provided by insurance companies.
 Items reviewed during policyholder visits typically include: the types and confirmation of accident prevention services provided by the insurance company; a review of policyholder written safety programs and work-related injuries and illnesses; and an assessment of safety or health hazards at the worksite.

-- Adopted/Repealed Rules (28 TAC Chapter 166)
+- Adopted/repealed rules (28 TAC Chapter 166)

 - DWC Form-105, Accident Prevention Services Worksheet